How to Choose the Best Built EJ25 Short Block - Crawford Performance

 • Evaluate the Builder, Not Just the Block: The quality of a built engine is defined by the builder's assembly process and component choices.
 Look for builders with a proven track record and prioritize one that offers a comprehensive warranty—it’s the clearest sign of their confidence in the product.

-Built vs. Stock: What Makes a Built EJ25 Short Block Superior?
+Built vs. Stock: Why Upgrade to a Built EJ25 Short Block Superior?

 If you’re planning to push your Subaru past its factory limits, the stock EJ25 short block will eventually become your weakest link.
 While it’s a capable engine for daily driving, the original components, particularly the pistons and connecting rods, weren’t designed to handle the stress of high boost and aggressive tuning.
 This is where a built short block comes in.
 Think of it less as a replacement and more as a fundamental upgrade to your vehicle’s core.